-The Company divested its working interest in Licence G6/48 to its partner Northern Gulf Petroleum ("NGP") by way of the agreement withdrawal from and transfer of G6/48 Concession and the Rossukon exclusive operation dated April 27, 2023.
-As of June 30, 2023, the outstanding balance of E&E from Licence G6/48 is US\$4.28 million, including the reclassification of receivables from NGP to E&E asset.
-The Company impaired E&E due to the above indicator.
+The Company divested its working interest in Licence G6/48 to its partner Northern Gulf Petroleum by way of an agreement to withdraw from and transfer its working interest in the G6/48 Concession and the Rossukon exclusive operation dated April 27, 2023.
+Completion of this divestment is pending government approval.
+In Q2 2023, the outstanding balance of exploration and evaluation assets ("E&E") from Licence G6/48 of US\$4.28 million was fully impaired.
+There were no indications of impairment during Q3 2023.

-The Company's 11% partner in block G10/48, PSL, a joint venture partner in block G10/48, Wassana oil field, has discontinued its participation in the block.
-The Company entered into deed of novation and amendment agreement with PSL on April 20, 2023 to transfer PSL's 11% working interest to the Company for no consideration.
-As of June 30, 2023, the outstanding balance of receivables from PSL from G10/48 block is US\$0.96 million.
-The Company has recognised this provision as doubtful debt.
+The Company's 11% partner in Licence G10/48, PSL, discontinued its participation in the licence during Q2 2023 and transferred its 11% working interest to the Company for no consideration.
+Completion of this 11% transfer is pending government approval.
+In Q2 2023, the outstanding balance of receivables from PSL from Licence G10/48 of US\$0.96 million was recognised in provision for doubtful debts.
+There were no additional provisions during Q3 2023.